 Since 1985, the company belongs to the Grupo Estévez which also owns the Bodegas Valdespino and La Guita among other brands.
 It owns 186 hectares of vinyards and controls another 220 hectares, all of them of the Palomino grape.
 About 65% of its total sales are made through export.

-After the purchase of Marqués del Real Tesoro, the soleras were moved to modern premises in the ring road of Jerez, just outside the old centre of Jerez.
-The impressive new location, in which humidity and other parameters are computer-controlled, also houses the Valdespino stocks, own bottling lines, laboratories, fermentation premises and horse stables.
+After the purchase of Marqués del Real Tesoro, the soleras from all brands were moved to modern premises in the ring road of Jerez, just outside the old centre.
+The impressive new location, in which humidity and other parameters are computer-controlled, also houses bottling lines, laboratories, fermentation premises and horse stables.

-The best known wine of the house is without doubt the Fino Tío Mateo, a brand acquired from Harveys in 1993 (although the wine originated at Palomino & Vergara and was part of the Rumasa empire later), with the Amontillado del Principe in second place.
+The best known wine of the house is without doubt the Fino Tío Mateo, a brand acquired from Harveys in 1993 (although the wine originated at the bodegas Palomino & Vergara and was part of the Rumasa empire later), with the Amontillado del Principe in second place.
 The Grupo Estévez has an uncommon fascination for histamines: butts with a significant level of these oraganic compounds are eliminated, and the resulting wines are said to be virtually free of histamine, thus being a presumably “healthier” kind of sherry for having a lower chance of triggering physiological reactions and reducing headaches.

 Marqués del Real Tesoro sherry range

 - Tío Mateo, a Fino of three criaderas, around six years old

 - Amontillado Del Principe (15 Years, probably closer to 20 years of age)

 - Royal Cream

 - Eminencia Pedro Ximénez (around 10 years)

 Solera Gran Reserva Marqués del Real Tesoro is their brandy.
-They also have Real Tesoro, a cheap barrel aged blend of brandy and wine distillates made for the Spanish botellón, Ponche Real Tesoro and La Posada, a vinegar.
-The group also produces / imports whisky, rum, gin, vodka and liqueurs in a partnership with the Mercadona supermarket chain.
-The supermarket sherry is sold as Real Tesoro as well (see picture below), making the brand a slightly hazy hotchpot of low-end products and a few quality products that can be hard to discern for consumers.
+They also have Real Tesoro Brandy, a cheap barrel aged blend of brandy and wine distillates made for the Spanish botellón, Ponche Real Tesoro and La Posada, a vinegar.
+The group also produces / imports whisky, rum, gin, vodka and liqueurs in a partnership with the Mercadona supermarket chain among others.

 Marqués del Real Tesoro